revk/ESP32-Faikin/README.md

 Git clone this `--recursive` to get all the submodules, and it should build with just `make`.
 There are make targets for other variables, but this hardware is the `make pico` version.
 The `make` actually runs the normal `idf.py` to build with then uses cmake. `make menuconfig` can be used to fine tune the settings, but the defaults should be mostly sane. `make flash` should work to program.
 You will need a programming lead, e.g. https://github.com/revk/Shelly-Tasmotizer-PCB or similar, and of course the full ESP IDF environment.

+If you want to purchase an assembled PCB, see https://www.aa.net.uk/etc/circuit-boards/

 The wiring from the existing wifi modules fits directly (albeit only 4 pins used).

 ![272012](https://user-images.githubusercontent.com/996983/169694456-bd870348-f9bf-4c31-a2e3-00da13320ffc.jpg)